Shading Pie

 • Toggle Overlays

-• Colorize from Active, set object viewport colros from active object
+• Colorize from Active - set object viewport colors from active object

-• Colorize from Materials, set object viewport colros from material
+• Colorize from Materials - set object viewport colors from material

 • 180° Studio Light Rotation